Link: Apply now for The Platinum Card® from American Express

 Amex Platinum Card Benefits: Up To $1,874 In Credits

 This is where the Amex Platinum Card really shines, as the card offers up to $1,874 in annual credits.
 As you can see, for some people this alone will get you more than double the value of the annual fee.
-The catch is that there are some hurdles to using all of these, so for most people it’s not exactly $1,400+ in free money.
+The catch is that there are some hurdles to using all of these, so don’t consider most of these credits to be worth face value.

-There are a select group of people that will be able to use all of these credits, while I think most will only get a value that equates to a fraction of that.
+There are a select group of people who will be able to use all of these credits, while I think most will only get a value that equates to a fraction of that.
 So let’s take a look at what you need to know about these credits, and how you can maximize them.
-Enrollment is required for select benefits.
+(Enrollment is required for select benefits)

 $300 Annual Equinox Credit

 The Amex Platinum offers up to $300 per year in Equinox credits.
-This comes in the form of a $25 monthly statement credit on eligible purchases of select Equinox Fitness Club monthly memberships, or a digital subscription to Equinox+.
+This comes in the form of up to $300 in statement credits each year on a digital or club membership at Equinox.

 The Amex Platinum offers a $300 credit when purchasing a SoulCycle bike.
 This credit can be used toward the purchase of a SoulCycle at-home bike, and it can be used for the purchase of up to 15 bikes per year.